 MassDOT's New Design Criteria & Design Justification Process

 October 6, 2020.
-Link to session recording.
+Link to webinar recording.
 Link to presentation

 This session will review the new Engineering Directive E-20-001 - Controlling Criteria and Design Justification Process – released in January 2020 that applies to all projects led and reviewed by MassDOT.
 Criteria for Pedestrian and Bicycle Facilities expand on MassDOT’s previous guidance to help build a network of high quality, high comfort facilities for users of all ages and abilities.